-An EstQF level is assigned to each of the qualification types in these sub-frameworks.
+An EstQF level is assigned to each of the qualification in these sub-frameworks.

-Level descriptions of sub-frameworks are defined in the corresponding national educational standards:
+Descriptions of qualifications in sub-frameworks are defined in the corresponding national educational standards:

 - National Curriculum for Basic Schools,

 - Simplified National Curriculum for Basic Schools,

 - National Curriculum for Upper Secondary Schools,

-- Standard of Vocational Education,
+- Standard of VET,

-- Standard of Higher Education.
+- Standard of Higher Education,

+- Occupational qualification standards.

-The table in Annex 5 presents full description of all sub-frameworks referenced to the EstQF.
+The table in Annex 4 presents LOs of all sub-frameworks referenced to the EstQF.